n00242958/awd_ca1/README.md

 ### Week 2

-The second week was spent getting up to speed on the creation of Models and their surrounding logic.
+The second week was spent getting up to speed on the creation of models and their surrounding logic.
 In the labs, we created a model for different species of plants and displayed a list of them all using HTML Blade templates.